-The main gallery of the museum showcases 13 shipwrecks, but it’s not all gloom and doom.
-The museum focuses on the human stories of the crew as well as the circumstances surrounding the shipwreck.
-The exhibits also showcase the evolution of the boats and ships to explain why there are fewer shipwrecks in the modern day and age.
+The main gallery of the museum showcases 13 shipwrecks, but it’s not all doom and gloom.
+The museum focuses on the human stories of the crews, as well as the circumstances surrounding the shipwrecks.
+The exhibits also showcase the evolution of the boats and ships to explain why there are fewer shipwrecks in the modern date.

-Don’t forget to stop and watch the twenty-minute film on the recovery of the SS Edmund Fitzgerald’s ship bell.
-The film highlights the family connection of the 29 crewmen that sank on the boat November 10, 1975.
-You can also see the actual bell in the Great Lakes Shipwreck Museum’s main gallery.
+A 20-minute film is available on the recovery of, Lake Superior’s most famous victim, the SS Edmund Fitzgerald’s ship bell.
+The film highlights the family connection of the 29 crewmen that perished on the boat on November 10, 1975.
+You can also see the bell in the Great Lakes Shipwreck Museum’s main gallery.

-The Whitefish Point Lighthouse is also part of the museum.
-Explore the lower level of the Lighthouse Keepers Quarters built in 1861 to see how the family of the lighthouse lived.
-The home is set up to represent the way it was remembered by Bertha Endress-Rollo.
-Bertha lived at the lighthouse on-and-off for twenty-one years of her life.
+Explore the lower level of the lighthouse keeper’s quarters built in 1861 to see how the family of the station lived.
+The home is set up to represent the way it was remember by Bertha Endress-Rollo.
+She lived at the lighthouse on-and-off for 21 years.

-Spend a little extra with your museum admission and you can climb the lighthouse tower for a stunning view of Lake Superior.
-Proceeds are used for the upkeep of the lighthouse.
+If you spend a little extra with your museum admission, you can climb the lighthouse tower for a stunning view of Lake Superior.
+A well-versed staff is available to provide information on the exhibits.

 The Great Lakes Shipwreck Museum is open from May 1-October 31 and even includes a gift shop.
 When you visit the museum and take in Lake Superior’s awe-inspiring reach, make sure you post your photos with the hashtag #ILoveTheSoo on Facebook, Twitter, Pinterest, and Instagram.